fengguang94/Weakly-Supervised-RIS/README.md

-# Weakly Supervised Referring Image Segmentation
+# Learning from Box Annotations for Referring Image Segmentation